fleio/utf8mb4-convert/README.md

 # utf8mb4-convert

-Converts a MariaDB or MySQL database, its tables and its character fields to charset utf8mb4 and collection utf8mb4_unicode_ci (usually from charset utf8 and collation utf8_general_ci).
+Converts a MariaDB or MySQL database, its tables and its character fields to charset utf8mb4 and collation utf8mb4_unicode_ci (usually from charset utf8 and collation utf8_general_ci).

 **Use at your own risk.**